GHB and GBL Addiction

 Popular amongst the gay community and used at sex parties, GHB and GBL lower inhibitions and increase the desire for risky sexual behaviours.
 They also have sedative and amnesic effects, making it difficult for users to recall events whilst under its influence.

-What does GHB and GBL Look and Taste Like?
+What do GHB and GBL Look and Taste Like?

 GHB and GBL come in colourless and odourless liquids.
 Both are slightly oily in texture and salty in taste.
 Diluted with a flavoured drink, their presence becomes extremely difficult to detect.
 This means that they can easily be used to spike someone’s drink at a party, club, or pub and is why they are linked to many cases of sexual crime.